Mowbray Park: Statue of Henry Havelock

 The Havelock statue, constructed in 1861, is located on Building Hill at the south of the park and commemorates Sir Henry Havelock, a celebrated military general born in Bishopwearmouth.
-Either side of the statue are cannons, named Joshua and Caleb, replicas of those captured from the Russians during the Crimean war.
+Either side of the statue are cannons, named Joshua and Caleb, replicas of those captured from the Russians during the Crimean War.
 The originals were melted down for metal during the Second World War.

-The over life-sized bronze figue of Havelock in military uniform and a sword in his hand is on a high stepped based and a tall, square, granite plinth and faces toward his birthplace.
+The over life-sized bronze figure of Havelock in military uniform and a sword in his hand is on a high stepped based and a tall, square, granite plinth and faces toward his birthplace.
 The figure is signed 1861 by Behnes and the founder's mark on the rear of plinth reads: "The Statue Foundry, Pimlico, London".
 The inscription on the front of the plinth reads: "Born 5 April 1775 at Ford Hall, Bishopwearmouth.
 Died 24 November 1857 at Dil Koosha, Lucknow".
 There is a statue of Havelock by the same sculptor in Trafalgar Square, London.